Syneczek/Russian-roulette/README.md

-//check console log to see did you win (will change it soon).
+Check console log to see that you won (will change that soon).
+Also for now, you have reload website to play again (hope i can fix that soon)